Joint Frequency and Image Space Learning for MRI Reconstruction and Analysis: FastMRI Experiments

 \subsection{Training Loss and Evaluation Metrics}

-For all experiments, we compare the reconstructed images to the ground truth using absolute (L1) error on the real and imaginary parts of the image space reconstruction as a metric of reconstruction quality.
-We also perform an extensive evaluation of networks trained with a variety of loss functions and assessed via different evaluation metrics.
-We train each of the four network architectures with seven loss functions on the 4x undersampled FastMRI knee data: image space L1 error, frequency space L1 error, a joint L1 metric summing image and frequency L1 errors, SSIM~\cite{wang2004image}, multiscale SSIM~\cite{wang2003multiscale}, PSNR~\cite{huynh2008scope}, and LPIPS~\cite{zhang2018unreasonable}.
-We evaluate all networks on each metric except LPIPS, which we qualitatively found to poorly correspond to reconstruction quality.
-The joint L1 metric weights the frequency space L1 error by 0.1 relative to the image space L1 error.
-The SSIM and multiscale SSIM scores are computed with a window size of~$7 \times 7$ and constants~$k_1 = 0.01$,~$k_2 = 0.03$, as is standard for the FastMRI challenge.
-For all SSIM metrics and PSNR, we use the maximum value within a single \textit{slice} as the maximum possible pixel value.
-This differs from the FastMRI evaluation stratgy, which uses the maximum value within a volume as the maximum possible pixel value.
-As a result, our reported SSIM, multiscale SSIM, and PSNR values underestimate the performance relative to the FastMRI evaluation metrics.
-For these reasons, our reported SSIM and PSNR values can be used for only rough comparison with other methods on the FastMRI leaderboard.
-Since the reported values are computed consistently across the methods, they are sufficient for evaluating performance differences between various fundamental neural network layer architectures in our experiments.
+We evaluate and compare the networks trained with a variety of loss functions and assess reconstruction quality via different quality metrics. \nw{We train \Freq, \Image, \Joint~and \Alternating~networks with seven loss functions: image space L1 error, frequency space L1 error, a joint L1 metric summing image and frequency L1 errors, SSIM~\citep{wang2004image}, multiscale SSIM~\citep{wang2003multiscale}, and PSNR~\citep{huynh2008scope}.} The joint L1 metric weighs the frequency space L1 error by 0.1 relative to the image space L1 error to account for differences in the error magnitudes.
+The SSIM and multiscale SSIM scores are computed with window size~$7 \times 7$ and constants~$k_1 = 0.01$,~$k_2 = 0.03$.

+We also compare the joint networks with top single coil methods on the FastMRI benchmark.
+For these experiments, we use a larger version of the~\Joint \ network comprised of 6 joint layers with two frequency space and two image space convolutions per layer, yielding roughly 3 million parameters total.